jon-jacky/PyModel/samples/tracemultiplexer/README.md

 Simulate a program where two threads write to the same log file.
 Exhibit nondeterminism in scheduling threads.
 Try to synchronize so that only one thread at a time can write to the log.
-Define unsafe states where both threads may write to the log.
+Detect unsafe states where both threads may write to the log.
 Identify log messages that may have been corrupted by unsynchronized writes from both threads.